jacquessham/shell_basic/ch3/lesson2/dockerization/ex1/readme.md

 docker run -d python-imdb
 ```

-<b>Caution: The URL is forbiddened for the script to access, will update the script soon...</b>
+<b>Caution: The URL is forbiddened for the script to access, it will not able to return the proper outcome.
+But it is still able to showcase how to Dockerize a Python script.</b> You should able to receive a message stating the request is not successful, instead of an error message.

 ## Files
 You may find the following files in this folder: